 The township is a community which historically has relied primarily on individual on-site sewage disposal systems.
 While a public sewer system is servicing a part of the township, it is considered unlikely that the public sewer system will service the entire township in the foreseeable future.
 Additionally, the township does not employ individuals with sufficient experience in the construction, design, operation and maintenance of on-site sewage disposal systems.
 Pursuant to Part 41 of Public Act 451 of 1994 (MCL 324.4101 et seq.), ("Part 41"), the Michigan Department of Environmental Quality (MDEQ) is authorized to issue permits for on-site sewage disposal systems that service more than one property (referred to herein as a "community sewer system").
 In issuing a Part 41 permit, the MDEQ requires the township execute the permit application and adopt a resolution stating that the township will assume responsibility for the operation and maintenance of the proposed system if the owner fails to do so.
-While the township and its residents in some circumstances, the township requires assurance that should a Part 41 permit be issued, that the township shall be indemnified from any costs or liability in connection with the design, construction, operation, maintenance, repair and/or replacement of that system.
+While the township recognizes that a community sewer system may be in the best interests of the health, safety and welfare of the township and its residents in some circumstances, the township requires assurance that should a Part 41 permit be issued, that the township shall be indemnified from any costs or liability in connection with the design, construction, operation, maintenance, repair and/or replacement of that system.
 To this effect, this article is intended to regulate community sewer systems to provide those assurances.